Roberta J. Nichols

 Roberta J. Nichols (November 29, 1931 Venice, CA – April 3, 2005, Plymouth MI) was an engineer and the Retired Manager, Electric Vehicle External Strategy at Ford Motor Company.
 She was a founding member of the advisory board for the College of Engineering - Center for Environmental Research & Technology (CE-CERT) at the University of California, Riverside.
-She has authored or co-authored over 60 publications and she is the holder of three patents for the flexible-fuel vehicle (FFV).
+She authored or co-authored over 60 publications and was the holder of three patents for the flexible-fuel vehicle (FFV).

 Education

 Nichols received her Ph.D. in Engineering from University of Southern California in 1979.

 Career

 She worked for the Ford Motor Company on alternative fuels for 19 years, retiring in 1995.
 She helped to establish the research center at the University of California, Riverside and she contributed to the overall engineering program at UCR.